-If you use the optional "EKO Converter cable", you can install it simply by inserting the cable connector into MS-60S.
-Power for the MS-60S can be supplied via USB.
+If you use the optional "EKO Converter cable", you can install it simply by inserting the cable connector into the main unit.
+Power for the MS-80S can be supplied via USB.
 (See Figure A3-2).

 This conversion cable is for installation, so please avoid using it outdoors for a long time.
 Because the ground wire is not connected, surges can damage your PC during a lightning strike.